MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 After WebView2 Runtime is successfully installed, the user is able to use your WebView2 application.
 Depending on your scenario, you may need to change the deployment workflow.
 For example, you may want to download and install the WebView2 Runtime installer from a CDN rather than include it in your application installer.

 > [!IMPORTANT]
 > Both the WebView2 Runtime and WebView2 Runtime installer are available as part of the preview.
 The preview has a limited initial scope and is only available as a standalone, per-machine installs on Windows 10 on x64 machines.
-In the future, support for Windows 7, and x86 or ARM64 machines is planned.
+In the future, the WebView team plans to support Windows 7, x86 machines, and ARM64 machines for the WebView2 Runtime and WebView2 Runtime installer.

 <!--  Insert sample code or step-by-step guide to package the webview2 runtime in Visual Studio  -->